 3) Our third project is a meditation corner using a work of art on a theme relating to the season.
 It is hoped that these would be commissions and open to anyone who wishes to take part.
 This would be a year- long project and it may end with an auction of the work for a local charity and church funds.

-4) Lastly, our fourth project is a short series of 5 art and design talks from May to September - possibly on a Sunday afternoon or evening with drinks.
+4) Lastly, our fourth project is a short series of 5 art and design talks, times to be advised - possibly on a Sunday afternoon or evening with drinks.

 We have a choir who sing at our Parish Mass every Sunday, and for special religious events.
 New members are always welcome, rehearsals are held on Thursday evenings.
 Contact: Mr.Roger Folley, 01702 471799.